The Stuttgart Tractor – remembering innovation

 Dan, me and Don Oliver back in 1999!

 A while back, Keith and I returned to Stuttgart.
-We were there through the efforts of Renee Robinson and invitation of the Grand Prairie Center.
+We were there through the efforts of Renee Robinson, and at the invitation of the Grand Prairie Center.
 We went to see what had happened to the original Stuttgart tractor since our last visit.

 The Stuttgart Today

 We had the rare opportunity to visit with Gary Oliver, Don’s son.
-The original number one Stuttgart tractor is in the family’s private museum.
-We were thrilled to learn that the tractor is still there and with the Oliver family.
+The original number one Stuttgart tractor (that is currently up for auction at Aumann Auctions per Nov.
+2024) was then in the family’s private museum.
+We were thrilled to learn that the tractor was still there and with the Oliver family.

-In 1961, Don Oliver owned the largest Minneapolis Moline dealership in the country at the time.
+In 1961, Don Oliver said he owned the largest Minneapolis Moline dealership west of the Mississippi in the country at the time.
 Gary Oliver explained how his dad got into being a dealer.
 “Dad’s father-in-law was in the Case business and farmed.
 They bought the Weiman Minneapolis Moline dealership.
 Now Prairie Implement has been here in business for 62 years.”

 The Stuttgart tractor impact.

-Don Oliver when we met his back in 1999.
+Don Oliver when we met him back in 1999.

 The tractor and the man that built it left a lasting affect on me.
 His kindness with Keith and I at such a busy time showed what a considerate man he was.
 We found the same characteristics in Gary Oliver who took time he really didn’t have while working in the fields to talk to two star struck collectors.